Slide show of 17th century man, a skeleton of the 17th century man against his clothing backdrop.and modern man.

-Written in Bone examines history through 17th-century bone biographies, including those of colonists teetering on the edge of survival at Jamestown, Virginia, and those living in the wealthy and well-established settlement of St. Mary’s City, Maryland.
+Written in Bone was a popular exhibit in the Museum for almost five years; this website was developed originally to enhance the information available in the exhibit and continues as a free-standng website.
+This site examines history through 17th-century bone biographies, including those of colonists teetering on the edge of survival at Jamestown, Virginia, those living in the wealthy and well-established settlement of St. Mary’s City, Maryland and farmers located in Leavy Neck in Anne Arundel County of Maryland; scientists affiliated with these projects worked with Smithsonian anthropologists in the development of the original exhibit and with this website.

 The forensic investigation of human skeletons provides intriguing information on people and events of America's past.
 No other inanimate objects make us feel the same passionate curiosity as the remains of once-living, breathing individuals like us.
 And nothing else can answer our questions in quite the same ways.